leshow/blog/content/post/icmp.md

 rtt min/avg/max/mdev = 8.140/10.882/15.137/2.624 ms
 ```

 Now that we know a little about what we're looking at, we can see `icmp_seq` printed out in the pings!
-ICMP lives a level below TCP/UDP in the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
-TCP/UDP are protocols implemented at the "transport layer" while ICMP lives below in layer 3 alongside IP itself.
+My eyes glossed over those fields many times before without so much as a second thought.
+A digression into the [OSI model](https://en.wikipedia.org/wiki/OSI_model) is outside the scope of this post, but suffice to say: most protocols we interact with live either at the transport layer, like TCP/UDP, or at the application layer, like DNS/HTTP.
+ICMP lives below transport in layer 3 alongside IP itself.

 As such, ICMP messages will get written directly after the IP header, and an echo request/reply take this form: